DonCharisma/odrobian/README.md

 Due to github filesize limits, some images have been split in a .rar container, and you will therefore need to use rar software in order to obtain the orginal .xz file.

+# apt sources

+You'll need to update your apt sources if you want to use this directory.
+If you want to upgrade from Jessie -> Stretch , then the "[trusted=yes]" is required.
+You can change http to https, but do ensure apt-transport-https is installed first.

+My old /etc/apt/sources.list.d/odrobian-s805.list

+deb http://oph.mdrjr.net/odrobian/ odroid main s805
+deb http://oph.mdrjr.net/odrobian/ jessie main s805

+My new one :

+deb [trusted=yes] http://raw.githubusercontent.com/doncharisma/odrobian/master/ odroid main s805
+deb [trusted=yes] http://raw.githubusercontent.com/doncharisma/odrobian/master/ jessie main s805

 # Thanks

 Thanks to github for (hopefully) allowing this repsository to be hosted here.
 Appologies for the large files, but - 1. they are static so should only have to stored once, and 2. they are unlikely to be downloaded all that often, so shouldn't be a bandwidth consideration.